chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Section III: Palindromic Structures
 ===================================

 As mentioned in the introduction of this work, the complete structure of palindromes is described through the combination of four different attributes or dimensions: *aspect*, *parity*, *case* and *punctuality*.
-The framework has now been developed to now classify these palindromic properties with more precision.
+The framework has now been developed to classify the first two palindromic properties with more precision.

-TODO

-Punctuation and capitalization are syntactic bearers of semantic meaning that cannot be reduced to purely formal considerations.
+Unfortunately, as far as the author knows, punctuation and capitalization are syntactic bearers of semantic meaning that cannot be reduced to purely formal considerations.
 Both punctuality and case require additional axioms to describe the unique structuring they impose on a Language and its Corpus.
 In the author's opinion, it is impossible to disentangle these linguistic phenomenon from the realm of semantics.

 In what follows, two things are implicitly assumed.
 These assumptions are made explicit here, so the scope of the results can be properly understood.
-First, the Alphabet **Σ** is assumed to contain no punctuation marks beyond the Delimiter Character (if one is inclined to consider a form of punctuation).
+First, the Alphabet **Σ** is assumed to contain no punctuation marks beyond the Delimiter Character (if one is inclined it to consider a form of punctuation).
 Second, it is assumed every Character in **Σ** is distinct, meaning all matters of case are ignored.
 To rephrase the same idea more precisely: there is no assumed semantic relation between Characters in the Alphabet that would allow the identification of distinct Characters as different *cases* of the same Character.

 With these assumptions, the analysis is confined to the dimensions of *aspect* and *parity*, which will be defined in the following subsections.
-After the results are derived, consideration will be given to future work that could potentially integrate semantic considerations into the formal framework of palindromic structures.
+After the results are derived, consideration will be given to future work that could potentially integrate semantic considerations into the formal framework of palindromic structures to account for the dimensions of punctuality and case.

 Section III.I: Palindromes
 --------------------------